 - Maintaining student records and confidentiality

-- Writing student letters for completion of degree, Optional Practical Training (OPT), Reduced Course Load (RCL), and letters of good standing
+- Writing student letters for completion of degree, good standing, Optional Practical Training (OPT), Reduced Course Load (RCL), etc.

 Please note that our office becomes quite hectic during the first and last month of each semester, due to course registration and graduation, respectively.
-Though we will endeavor to help you with any requests you may have in a prompt and efficient manner, we would greatly appreciate your patience during this time period.
+Though we will endeavor to help you with any requests you may have in a prompt and efficient manner, we would greatly appreciate your patience during these time periods.

 The Campus Information Centers (Michigan Union and Pierpont Commons) are valuable resources for all types of useful information for students.
 They can answer questions and provide information on such things as maps and directions, finances, transportation options, hours of operation of buildings on campus, life at Michigan, academics, and much more.
 Please visit the Campus Information Centers website for a number of useful links and advice.

 The Computer Aided Engineering Network (CAEN - 2161 Duderstadt Center) provides the College of Engineering with computing and information technology support.
 For information on computer labs, network and wireless connections, printing, remote access, or help with your account, please visit the CAEN website.

 The CoE Registrar's Office (145A Chrysler Center) is responsible for:

 - Processing add/drop forms after the add/drop deadline